risingwavelabs/risingwave-docs-legacy/docs/dev/python-client-libraries.md

                    GROUP BY window_start, window_end, product""")
 ```

-#### Subcribe changes from table / materialized view with your own handler
+#### Subscribe changes from table / materialized view with your own handler

 In addition to using SQL to do ad-hoc query on tables and materialized views.
-With `risingwave-py`, You can also subscribe subcribe changes from table / materialized view and define handler of the change events from table / materialized view for you applications.
+With `risingwave-py`, You can also subscribe changes from table / materialized view and define handler of the change events from table / materialized view for you applications.

 ```python
 # Write your own handler